homedirectory/rackup-v1/README.md

 ## Rackup
-A backup utility in Racket.
+A backup utility made with Racket.

 ### Usage
 Backup configurations are written as Racket programs that use `rackup` as a library dependency.